deszczowy/river/doc/BACKLOG.md

 - open project dialog, with list of projects loaded from configured path
 - options dialog
 - UI by principle will not have clock BUT maybe alarm for ending session?
-- fullscreen oprion
+- fullscreen oprion, with small closing x for return besides keyboard shortcut)
 - contrast theme, for working outside (should be tested in sunny garden ;)
 - light theme - tested in day
 - some light borders to widgets?
 - little padding on statusbar panels
-- top bar - button for main menu on the left, closing and/or alarm aplet on the right, no top margin for text editor
 - project properties dialog

 ### Build